January 24, 2014

 - After you have completed your application, we strongly suggest that you print it out and review it before you certify and submit it to the Department.
 To protect the integrity of the information you submit on your application, the system does not allow substantive changes to be made to data once it has been certified and submitted.
 Prior to actually certifying and submitting your application, you may update or change information provided you save your changes on the application program.
 You may print a blank application, a partially completed application, or your completed application.

-- When you have reviewed you application for completeness and accuracy, certify and submit it to the Department for consideration for employment.
+- When you have reviewed your application for completeness and accuracy, certify and submit it to the Department for consideration for employment.
 You will receive an e-mail confirmation that we have received your application.
-If you do not receive a confirmation email then your application was not properly submitted.
+If you do not receive a confirmation email, please check your status online.
+If your status does not indicate that your application was submitted, please contact Avue Digital Services for assistance.

-Although the deadline to submit your application is September 4, 2012, we recommend you allow yourself plenty of time to work on your application.
+Although the deadline to submit your application is the Tuesday after Labor Day, we recommend you allow yourself plenty of time to work on your application.
 The Department does not accept applications received after the deadline.
 We regret that we cannot grant exceptions.